Frequently Asked Questions

 Who can join?

-We try our best to take everyone with interest, regardless of riding background.
+We try our best to take all students with interest, regardless of riding background.
 Unfortunately, our team has a limited number of resources and we aren’t able to take everyone, especially at the beginner level.

 How much time will the team take?

-We ask that each of our members participate in weekly lessons, which usually takes 3-4 hours (including drive time).
-We have whole team meetings on various Thursday evenings throughout the semester.
-We also have a few fundraising events throughout the year and around 4 IHSA shows each year, which run on the weekends.
+We also have whole team meetings on various evenings throughout the semester as well as a few fundraising events and around 3 IHSA shows each year, which usually run Friday - Sunday.

 What are the costs associated with the team?

-Lessons are $55 per lesson for the hunt seat team and $185 per month for the western team.
-We also split gas money for our carpool drivers, which is usually around $20 per month.
-Show prices can vary based on our funding for the year, but we typically try to keep pricing around $100-$250.
-IHSA also has a yearly membership fee of $45.
+Lessons are $55 per lesson plus gas money for our carpool drivers, which is set by the drivers but is usually around $15 per month.
+Show prices can vary based on our funding for the year, but we typically try to keep the pricing under $300.
+Usually it comes closer to $150-$225.
+IHSA also has a yearly membership fee of $45 (only for those who compete).

-Where are the barns and how do we get there?
+Where is the barn and how do we get there?

-The English Team rides at Windfall Equestrian Center and the Western Team rides at Little Lanoux Stables, which are both located roughly 30 minutes east of campus.
-We typically carpool out to the barns with other team members from a central point on campus (usually on East Bank).
+Both teams ride at Windfall Equestrian Center, which is located roughly 35 minutes east of campus in Stillwater.
+We typically carpool out to the barn with other team members from a central point on campus (usually on East Bank).

 What are tryouts like?